Affiliate links on Android Authority may earn us a commission. Learn more.

 What is Telegram and why should I use it?

 Telegram may be among the most popular messaging services in the world, yet there are still many who don’t know what it’s all about.
-The app is often name-dropped in discussions regarding online privacy and security, but aren’t all messaging apps secure?
+The app is often name-dropped in discussions regarding online privacy and security, but aren’t most, if not all, messaging apps secure?
 Don’t more popular apps like WhatsApp and Facebook Messenger (despite their ties to Facebook) also have the fabled “end-to-end” encryption?
 What makes Telegram so special?

-Keep reading to learn what Telegram does, what its main features are, and why you might consider using it.
+Keep reading to learn about Telegram, its main features, and why you might want to consider using it.
 You can also download the app right away at the link below.

 What is Telegram?